dovecot/documentation/source/settings/plugin/sql-cassandra.rst

 .. dovecot_core:setting:: version
    :default: !Depends on driver version.
    :domain: sql-cassandra
-   :values: v3, v4, v5
+   :values: 3, 4, 5

-   Cassandra driver version to use.
-It is good idea to specify this to avoid warnings about version handshake.
+   Cassandra protocol version to use.
+It is good idea to specify this to avoid warnings about version handshake if the driver supports a higher protocol version than the server.

    .. note:: If you want to use server-side prepared statements, you need to
-             use at least ``v3``.
+             use at least ``4``.

 .. dovecot_core:setting:: warn_timeout